chocolateboy/pmsencoder/README.md

 # Troubleshooting <a name="Troubleshooting"></a>

 * If PMS.conf doesn't exist (see [here](http://ps3mediaserver.org/forum/viewtopic.php?f=6&t=3507&p=32731#p32731) for the default locations), create it by clicking the "Save" icon in the PMS GUI.
+* Internet Explorer saves .jar files as .zip files.
+Either save the file with a [different](http://www.mozilla.com/firefox/) [browser](http://www.google.com/chrome), or rename it, replacing the .zip extension with .jar.
 * If the list of engines doesn't exist in PMS.conf, follow the instructions [here](http://ps3mediaserver.org/forum/viewtopic.php?f=6&t=7435&p=34674#p34674).
 * Make sure there's only one version of the plugin in the `plugins` directory.
 * Make sure the edited PMS.conf is the one PMS is using (search the filesystem for other copies).